f4hbg/ezChromato/README.md

 autosampler compatible*

-post-processing on any software compatible with ASCII files
+post-processing on any ASCII files compatible software

 successfully tested on Perkin Elmer Autosampler XL and HP5890